AMALj248/Campus-Area-Network-Design-CN/README.md

 # Campus-Area-Network-Design-CN
-This was a campus network designed under 18CSC302J Lab
+This was a campus area network designed under 18CSC302J Lab